 This post is in partnership with Hancock Regional Hospital as part of their empowering women and children site.
 All thoughts, experiences, and opinions are my own.
 Be sure to check out their site for additional resources and support.
 This post contains affiliate links.

-I’m officially in my third trimester!
+I'm officially in my third trimester!
 So with that, I wanted to look back on the second trimester.
 First, I want to note that every pregnancy is different.
-There’s a strong chance you won’t experience any of these symptoms.
-I don’t think we talk about that enough, we usually only hear about the stuff causing discomfort, so under each symptom I’ll share my personal experience since truthfully, so far my pregnancy has been really easy.
-I’ve actually felt better and more aligned than pre-pregnancy.
+There's a strong chance you won't experience any of these symptoms.
+I don't think we talk about that enough, we usually only hear about the stuff causing discomfort, so under each symptom I'll share my personal experience since truthfully, so far my pregnancy has been really easy, although this pillow has been a life saver!!
+I've actually felt better and more aligned than pre-pregnancy which no one told me was possible.
+I wish someone had, it probably would've helped with my fears around pregnancy!

 Also sharing a few “bump” photos throughout the post.
 Honestly, I didn't start taking the photos until I hit the 21 week mark because I really didn't look like I was showing that much.
 I tried taking the 21 week photo in a shirt and it was totally not noticeable, even in the 21 week photo you can see how much I'm arching my back and pushing out my stomach to make it look bump-alicious haha!
 So there isn't much a change between the weeks until the last one.
 Alright back to the post…